rowandey/Papyrus/docs/developerDocumentation.md

 ### bin
 Built executables and binaries will be put here

+### build
+Build directory used in the build process as defined by the main `makefile` for Papy.

 ### obj
 Build objects will be created here and used in the build process and subsequently cleaned up once they are of no use.